Cell Centered Database

 Martone, Maryann E; Ellisman, Mark H; Sosinsky, Gina E; Gupta, Amarnath; Tran, Joshua; Wong, Willy; Cone, Angela C; Fong, Lisa; Maynard, Sarah (2017): Cell Centered Database.
 UC San Diego Library Digital Collections. http://doi.org/10.6075/J0S180PX

 The Cell Centered Database (CCDB) project was started in 1998 under the auspices of the Human Brain Project to provide a venue for sharing and mining cellular and subcellular data derived from light and electron microscopy, including correlated imaging.
 It was one of the first web databases devoted to the then emerging technique of electron tomography.
-The CCDB has been on-line since 2002 and is currently available at http://ccdb.ucsd.edu.
+The CCDB (http://ccdb.ucsd.edu) went online in 2014 and its contents are currently available at Cell Image Library (http://www.cellimagelibrary.org).
 The complete database was deposited for long-term preservation and access at UC San Diego Library and is therefore also available through this collection.

 The goals of the CCDB project included: